-Quarterly activities/incentives are provided for students that demonstrate exceptional behavior.
+Quarterly activities/incentives are provided for students that meet PBIS expectations.
 These students have demonstrated that they can consistently Be Respectful, Be Ready and Be Safe.
 In order to be eligible for the Green & Gold card students must have demonstrated the following in the previous quarter:

-- No detentions, Wednesday Schools, ISRs or Suspensions

-- No Missing Assignments

-- Online Student Registration Forms completed
+- No detentions, Wednesday Schools, ISRs or Suspensions - No Missing Assignments - Online Student Registration Forms completed - No hours of unexcused absences

-- Fees Paid

-- No hours of unexcused absences